Costume Designers

 What services does a costume designer provide?

-A costume designer in France creates character wardrobes drawing on the country's unrivaled fashion infrastructure — from Cinémathèque archives for period research to Paris's haute couture ateliers for custom construction.
-They manage the full process from script analysis through on-set supervision.
+A costume designer in France builds character wardrobes that draw on the country's unrivaled fashion resources.
+These run from Cinémathèque archives for period research to Paris's haute couture ateliers for custom builds.
+They run the full process, from script analysis through on-set oversight.

 Can you handle period productions?

-France is one of the world's premier destinations for period costume work.
-Our designers have deep expertise across French fashion history — from medieval court dress to Versailles finery, Revolution-era costume, and Belle Époque Paris — with access to specialized rental houses and archive collections.
+France is one of the world's top spots for period costume work.
+Our designers know French fashion history in depth, from medieval court dress to Versailles finery, Revolution-era costume, and Belle Époque Paris.
+They also tap specialty rental houses and archive collections.

 How do you handle background costumes?

-We provide complete background wardrobe services across France, sourcing period and contemporary dress for crowd scenes at locations like Versailles, Parisian boulevards, or Provençal villages.
-Our teams coordinate large-scale scenes with era-appropriate detail.
+We provide full background wardrobe services across France.
+Our teams source period and modern dress for crowd scenes at spots like Versailles, Parisian boulevards, or Provençal villages, and we dress large-scale scenes with era-true detail.

 What about specialty costumes like stunts or effects?

-We work with stunt and VFX departments on specialty requirements, leveraging Paris's skilled craftspeople for multiples, wire-work costumes, and practical effects pieces.
-France's atelier tradition ensures exceptional construction quality.
+We work with stunt and VFX departments on specialty needs.
+Paris's skilled craftspeople handle multiples, wire-work costumes, and practical effects pieces, and France's atelier tradition keeps the build quality high.

 Do you provide the full costume department?

-Yes, we staff complete costume departments with bilingual French-English professionals — designers, supervisors, buyers, cutters, stitchers, and set costumers — scaled to your production's needs and budget.
+Yes.
+We staff full costume departments with bilingual French-English pros — designers, supervisors, buyers, cutters, stitchers, and set costumers — scaled to your production's needs and budget.

 How far in advance should we book?

-For period features with significant construction, book 8-12 weeks before prep to allow time for Cinémathèque research, atelier scheduling, and custom fabrication.
-Standard productions need 4-6 weeks.
-Fashion and luxury shoots may have shorter timelines.
+For period features with major builds, book 8-12 weeks before prep.
+That leaves time for Cinémathèque research, atelier scheduling, and custom work.
+Standard shoots need 4-6 weeks, and fashion or luxury shoots may run on shorter timelines.

 Related Services